pyet-org/pyet/README.md

 `>>> pip install -e .`

 ## Citing
+If you use pyet for one of your projects, we ask that you cite the code as follows:
-Vremec, M., Collenteur, R., (XXXX).
+*Vremec, M., Collenteur, R., (XXXX).
 PyEt-open source python package for calculating reference and potential evaporation (Version X.X.X).
-Zenodo.
+Zenodo.*